dff1980/sdh-2019/README.md

 # SAP Data Hub on SUSE CaaS Platform and SUSE Enterprise Storage 2019 PoC

-This project is PoC installation SAP Data Hub on SUSE CaaS Platform and SUSE Enterprise Storage.
+This project involves the Proof of Concept installation of SAP Data Hub on SUSE CaaS Platform and SUSE Enterprise Storage.

 Using version:
 - SUSE CaaSP 3
 - SES 5
 - SLES 12 SP3

-This document currently in development state.
+This document is currently in a development state.
 Any comments and additions are welcome.
-If you need some additional information about it please contact with Pavel Zhukov (pavel.zhukov@suse.com).
+If you need additional information, please contact Pavel Zhukov (pavel.zhukov@suse.com).

 ###### Disclaimer
 ###### _At the moment, no one is responsible if you try to use the information below for productive installations or commercial purposes._

 ## PoC Landscape
-PoC can be deployed in any virtualization environment or on hardware servers.
+The PoC can be deployed in any virtualization environment or on hardware servers.
-Currently, PoC hosted on VMware VSphere.
+Currently, the PoC is hosted on VMware vSphere.

 ## Requarments